 We define market timing as the speculative strategy of making buy or sell decisions based on predictions of short-term market price movements.
 Importantly, market timing decisions are based on estimating the returns of the market (or corresponding index), such as U.S. large-cap stocks, rather than a particular security.

 Yet another common approach is timing based on historical market valuations.
 An investor utilizing this approach may make valuation comparisons across time or different markets.
-For example, one might compare the S&P 500’s price-to-earnings (P/E) ratio today vs. its P/E ratio in 2009 or vs. the MSCI Emerging Markets Index’s current P/E ratio.
+For example, one might compare the S&P 500’s price-to-earnings (P/E) ratio today vs. its P/E ratio in 2009 or the MSCI Emerging Markets Index’s current P/E ratio.
 While keeping track of each of these data points can be helpful, attempting to make entry or exit decisions based on them is likely to be detrimental to long-term returns.
 There are simply too many other variables that influence market returns over the short to medium term.
 It is also difficult for anyone to make accurate predictions on such macro issues over a long period of time.

 What Is the Allure of Market Timing?

-If we assume that for the past 15 years, at the end of each year the investor was able to rotate 100% of her portfolio out of the highest-returning asset class for that past year and rotate into the highest-returning asset class for the following year, she would have generated an annualized return of 25.1%, gross of fees and taxes, meaningfully outperforming the otherwise impressive 9.8% annualized return of U.S. large caps over the same period.
+If we assume that for the past 15 years, from 2007 to 2022, at the end of each year the investor was able to rotate 100% of her portfolio out of the highest-returning asset class for that past year and rotate into the highest-returning asset class for the following year, she would have generated an annualized return of 23.8%, gross of fees and taxes, meaningfully outperforming the otherwise impressive 9.2% annualized return of U.S. large caps over the same period.